 School of Education Programs

-PRE K - 12 PROGRAMS - The Dance Education program is for students who wish to become dance teachers in grades pre K to 12.
+DANCE EDUCATION is for students who wish to become dance teachers in grades pre K to 12.

 The Hunter College School of Education offers over 40 master’s degrees and certificate programs to those who want to serve as teachers, counselors and administrators in New York City and beyond.
 We have programs designed both for those who are new to education – whether recent graduates or career changers – and for current teachers looking to expand their professional expertise and become certified in new areas.
-These include programs in:

 The mission of the Hunter College Center for Gifted Studies and Education is to support and empower gifted students, their teachers, and their families by playing a leading role in research, teacher training, and the development of new curricula, programs, and policies.